mia-platform/documentation/docs/console/company-configuration/providers/extension-providers.md

 sidebar_label: Extension API Providers
 ---

-The Extension API Provider can extend or replace some Console features.
+The Extension API Provider can be used to extend or replace some Console features.
 Extensions work by telling the Console to call a remote API to perform a specific task, that would, otherwise, be completed independently.

 To enable an Extension, you should connect a Provider of type **Extension API** to the desired Company, following the steps described in the [Management page](/console/company-configuration/providers/configure-provider.mdx).